paolazcastillo/OCLKPPACGThesisMCC2026/README.md

 1. Use this code and materials for research, education, or personal projects
 2. Modify and adapt the implementations for your needs
 3. Share your modifications with others
+4. Make requests for changes/errors

 ### Under the following terms:

 - Attribution: You must give appropriate credit and indicate if changes were made
-- NonCommercial: You may not use this work for commercial purposes without explicit permission (ex.books)
+- NonCommercial: You may not use this work for commercial purposes without explicit permission (for example books)
 - ShareAlike: If you remix or build upon this material, you must distribute your contributions under the same CC BY-NC-SA 4.0 license

 ## Outline
-1. Heuristics_Calculator_Analyzer.ipynb
+1. KP_Heuristics_Calculator_Analyzer.ipynb
+2. KP_Heuristics_Calculator_Analyzer.zip (.py files)
-2. Exploratory_Data_Analysis.ipynb
+3. Exploratory_Data_Analysis.ipynb #In progress
-3. HeuristicTailoredInstancesGenerator.ipynb #In progress
+4. HeuristicTailoredInstancesGenerator.ipynb #In progress

 ## Link to RITEC Thesis Document